First Drive: 2018 Subaru Legacy with Fresher Look But Renewed Appeal?

 New Legacy Price and Trims: Reduced Choices

-It’s proven, somewhere, that more choice leads to less purchases (I read a report, promise).
+It’s proven, somewhere, that more choice leads to fewer purchases (I read a report, promise).
 Maybe that’s why Subaru reduced their trim choices from a whopping 12 to 5 in the US and 6 in Canada.
-And looking at their new trim walk which includes one 3.6L engine choice, it seems to make sense.
+Looking at their new trim walk, which includes one 3.6L engine choice, it seems to make sense.
 The 2018 Legacy trims with prices include:

 1. Legacy 2.5i – US$22,195